A product release or version

 A release is a named, versioned bundle of work shipped to users at a point in time.
 It is the unit at which a product changes hands from the people who build it to the people who use it, and the unit by which everyone else (support, marketing, sales, the users themselves) reasons about what is now true of the product.
-Its quiet difficulty is that a release is both a technical artefact and a communication act, and treating it as only one of those is where release management goes wrong.
+A release is both a technical artefact and a communication act.

 Software has versioned its shipments since the earliest commercial distribution, but the practice was informal for decades; version numbers meant whatever each vendor decided they meant.
 The discipline that turned a release number into a contract is Semantic Versioning, proposed by Tom Preston-Werner (co-founder of GitHub) in 2010.
 SemVer fixed a MAJOR.MINOR.PATCH scheme where a patch bump means backward-compatible fixes, a minor bump means backward-compatible additions, and a major bump signals breaking changes.
 That made a version number machine-readable, which is what made automated dependencyDependencyTeam & OrganisationA cross-team or system dependencyView reference → management possible.